 Being a small town, Brighton does not have a public transit system used by locals to get to and from work.

-In terms of college education, Brighton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.27% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Brighton is somewhat higher than in the average US city of 21.84%: 27.27% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Brighton in 2022 was $35,689, which is lower middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,756 for a family of four.
 However, Brighton contains both very wealthy and poor people as well.